Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 ## Installation Insructions
 - Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
 If you're not on chrome, then you can search for other userscript managers for your browser.
 - Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js) or [Greasyfork](https://greasyfork.org/en/scripts/457594).
+Get the [Auto Updater Script from Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/autoupdate_tusdino.user.js) if you want the automatically updated versions.
 - If you see the script on TamperMonkey, it means you did it correctly.
 Congrats!
 - Go to the [game](https://chromedino.com/)
 - *If you don't see the script then try to redo the Installation process*